nuxt/nuxt.new/README.md

 # nuxt.new

-This project is a landing page to get you up and running as quickly as possible with Nuxt.
+This project is a minimal website to get you up and running as quickly as possible with Nuxt.

 Nuxt is a full-stack web framework that aims to make web development intuitive and performant, with a great developer experience.

 Learn more in the ['What is Nuxt?'](https://nuxt.com/docs/getting-started/introduction) section of our documentation.